perkzen/mbajk-ml-web-service/README.md

 - `dev-server` - Starts the development server for backend.
 - `dev-client` - Starts the development server for frontend.
 - `dev` - Starts the development server for backend and frontend.
+- `test` - Runs the tests for the project.

 ```bash
 make <command_name>